phanorcoll/redux-blog/README.md

-# { dazero } - a initial boilerplate code for reactjs apps
+# redux-blog.
+## a Reactjs - Redux app for creating, deleting and fetching blog posts from an API

 Includes
 - Redux